-Jubilee celebrations fall on 69th anniversary of the Queen’s Coronation
+Jubilee celebrations fall on 69th anniversary of the Queen’s coronation

 Her coronation dress, by couturier Norman Hartnell, was a white satin gown, encrusted with diamonds, gold and silver bullion, seed pearls, crystals, pale amethysts and sequins to create a shimmering effect.

-Embroidery in pastel-coloured silks depicted the emblems of the United Kingdom and countries of the Commonwealth.
+Embroidery in pastel-coloured silks depicted the emblems of the UK and countries of the Commonwealth.

 The three-hour service took place in front of a congregation of more than 8,000 people.